 Benefits of Bentonite Clay

 At the moment, the FDA does not regulate bentonite clay.
 Like many natural products, there are no official therapeutic benefits advised to the public.
 Nevertheless, the popularity of this healing clay is not without proof.
-There are a number of studies that prove how the internal and external use of bentonite clay can improve overall health.
+A number of studies prove how the internal and external use of bentonite clay can improve overall health.

 As a Dietary Supplement – Good for the Gut